-Once the account is opened, it’s very tough to remove a cosigner.
+Once the account is opened, it’s very tough to remove a co-signer from the loan.
 We often hear stories of car buyers being told by the salesman to return after four to six months, at which time the dealer will supposedly remove one of the borrowers from the paperwork.
 This is not true, but rather a tactic to sell cars.
-Both the primary borrower and co-signer need to resolve the account in order to terminate the loan agreement, or obtain the lender’s express permission to remove one of two co-borrowers.
+Both the primary borrower and co-signer need to satisfy the loan in order to terminate the loan agreement, or obtain the lender’s express permission to remove one of two co-borrowers.

 The lender might not want to go through the trouble of suing you, so they agree to settle a post-repo deficiency balance for less than the balance owed.
 This means that you could have tax liability for the difference.

 For example, if you owe $10,000 and settle for $4,000, you may have to report the remaining $6,000 as “debt forgiveness income” on your tax returns and pay tax on it.
 Settling on the account for less than the full sum may also leave a negative mark on your credit report.
-You may want professional tax advice on this.
+You may need to seek professional tax advice on this.

 Co-signing Could Make it More Difficult for You to Get a Loan